rinikerlab/EnergyBasedClustering/README.md

 mode [str] ('knn'|'knnr'): 'knn' assume that the distance based contribution is negligible within a small neighbourhood. 'knnr' introduce a distance based weight.
 Decay of the distance based weighting function (Gaussian) can be controlled with gamma.

-# Examples

-Some examples can be found in the notebooks.

 # Requirements